nithinreddyp2004/employee-attrition-intelligence/README.md

-# 🛒 Retail Customer Segmentation App
+# 👔 Employee Attrition Intelligence App

-A machine learning web application that segments retail customers into groups using **K-Means Clustering** and **RFM Analysis** (Recency, Frequency, Monetary).
-Built with Python, Scikit-learn, and deployed using Streamlit.
+A machine learning web application that predicts whether an employee is likely to leave the company based on HR data.
+Built with Python, Scikit-learn (Logistic Regression), and deployed using Streamlit.

 ---